Radiology Academic Recruitment

 Abdominal Imaging Radiologist

-The Department of Radiology and Biomedical Imaging at the University of California, San Francisco is seeking an Abdominal Imaging Radiologist at ZSFG for a faculty position at UCSF/Zuckerberg San Francisco General Hospital (ZSFG).
-The selected candidate will be appointed at the level of Assistant, Associate, or Full Professor in the Clinical X, in-Residence, or HS Clinical series depending on qualifications and interests.
+The Department of Radiology and Biomedical Imaging at the University of California, San Francisco is seeking an Abdominal Imaging Radiologist for a faculty position.
+The selected candidate will be appointed at the level of Assistant, Associate, or Full Professor in the Clinical X, In Residence, or HS Clinical series depending on qualifications and interests.

-The candidate should demonstrate a commitment to building a strong academic career and to excellence in clinical care, teaching, and research.
-The selected candidate must have clinical expertise in all areas of abdominal imaging, including diagnostic CT, MRI, ultrasound, as well as image-guided biopsies.
-The selected candidate is also expected to supervise trainees and to provide outstanding teaching to medical students, residents, and fellows.
+The selected candidate should demonstrate a commitment to building a strong academic career and to excellence in clinical care, teaching, and research.
+The candidate will supervise trainees and provide outstanding teaching to medical students, residents, and fellows at a top radiology program in the country.
+To accomplish this, the department seeks candidates who have clinical expertise in all areas of abdominal imaging, including diagnostic CT, MRI, ultrasound, as well as image-guided biopsies.
+Experience and interest in obstetric ultrasound would be an additional valuable skill.
+The selected candidate will provide clinical services primarily at the UCSF Moffitt/Long Hospital, but may also include clinical work at other UCSF Health and UCSF affiliated sites.

-The Department of Radiology and Biomedical Imaging at University of California, San Francisco seeks candidates whose experience, teaching, research, or community service has prepared them to contribute to our commitment to diversity and excellence.
+The Department of Radiology and Biomedical Imaging at University of California, San Francisco seeks candidates whose experience, teaching, research, or community service has prepared them to contribute to our commitment to diversity, equity, excellence, and inclusion within our department and the community we serve.
+We aim to build and develop a broad group of faculty, trainee and staff community with diverse backgrounds with a common desire to serve culturally diverse and underserved populations.

 The University of California is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age or protected veteran status.